HFrajacomo/Draconic-Revolution/SOPs/add_new_audio.md

 2. The sound/music must be reviewed and approved by the Audio Director person
 3. Music must be unique or properly licensed
 4. Sounds must be unique, properly licensed or an altered enough version of another sound
+5. Voices must have a transcript file to match its audio content

 ## Assign sound usecase